uploadcare/nextjs-loader/README.md

 ### `placeholder` and `blurDataURL`

 This options is available for the `UploadcareImage` component only.
-It won't work when you're using custom loader derectly.
+It won't work when you're using custom loader directly.

 If you pass `placeholder="blur"` to the `UploadcareImage` component, it will generate `blurDataURL` with the URL of the placeholder image (not base64) and use it as a placeholder.
 You can override `blurDataURL`.